-Below is a study guide for the Comprehensive Exam to be administered on Friday, October 19, 2018.
+Below is a recent study guide for a Comprehensive Exam.

 Students who intend to take the test at this time should prepare using this list of potential questions.
 Students who intend to take the test in the future may use this study guide as an example of what may appear on their test.
 Study guides will be updated each semester.

 More information about Comprehensive Exams can be found in the Handbook.

 This study guide contains a set of potential questions for the MSCJ comprehensive exam.
 You must pass this exam in order to graduate with a master’s degree in Criminal Justice at UA (non-thesis option).

 - Pre exam: Select which questions you would like to study for the exam.
 Only one of the questions listed for each course will appear on the actual exam.
 You will be required to answer TWO questions relating to the core courses and ONE question relating to the electives.
 Reading lists for each course have been provided to help with your preparation.

 - Exam: Submit a MINIMUM of FOUR double-spaced typed pages for each question, with the exception of the Statistics question, which does not have a minimum requirement.

 - Note: You will not be able to bring notes, study guides, or books into the exam.